How To

 The unique aluminium style carbide burr is suitable for deburring of aluminium alloys and plastic wide tooth formation.

-Carbide burr
+Carbide burrs

 Deburring is just one part of the right angle grinder (RAG) process, you can read more on the other stages - cutting off and grindingscale removal and stock removal.